realA10001986/AmigaDSP3210/README.md

 The pld and jed files for U122, U123, U124 and U701 for the AA3000+.
 Some bugs of the originals in the Haynie archives have been fixed.

-Numerous tests showed that GAL speed and type are important.
+Numerous tests showed that GAL speed and type are essential.
 The test group settled entirely for ATFs because they are available as new parts.

 The recommended combination is **ATF22V10C-5JX** for U122, U123, U124; and for U701:
 - either **ATF16V8-7JU** with the **"U701_DSP_GAL16V8-NEW"** logic (works with 68030 and several accelerators; notably *not CSMK3 and CSPPC)*,